 Chipotle sauce is the base for my shepherd’s pie meat.

 Herbs and aromatics are important here because the key to braising is to season the liquid as much as possible.
-Instead of bay leaf I chose an avocado leaf for a more sweet, anise-like flavor.
-In place of cilantro, I use it’s cousin … culantro.
-Basically it’s a super-potent version of cilantro which can adequately stand up to the bold and spicy flavors of the chipotle beef.
-If you can’t find culantro, just use cilantro … but double up on the amount.
-Another herb to look for is Mexican oregano, because it’s boldness also works well with spicy meats, more so than Italian oregano.
+Instead of bay leaf I chose an avocado leaf (pictured below center) for a more sweet, anise-like flavor.
+In place of cilantro, I use it’s cousin … culantro (pictured below, left) which is usually found near the cilantro and spicy peppers in grocery stores.
+Basically culantro is a super-potent version of cilantro which can adequately stand up to the bold and spicy flavors of the Chipotle beef.
+If you can’t find culantro, just use cilantro but double up on the amount and also include the stems.
+Another herb to look for is Mexican oregano (pictured below right), because it’s boldness also works well with spicy meats, more so than Italian oregano.

-When it comes to the mashed potatoes for this shepherd’s pie, the only thing I did with these mashed potatoes is seasoned the heck out of them with salt, and stirred in some Mexican cream, or “crema”.
-I’m not exactly sure how it’s made, but it has a thinner and creamier consistency than American sour cream.
-It’s so thin that you can actually pour it from the bottle, rather than scoop it out.
+When it comes to the mashed potatoes for this version of Shepherd’s Pie, I seasoned the heck out of them with kosher salt, mixed in adequate butter, then stirred in some Mexican cream, or “crema”.
+I’m not exactly sure how crema is made, but it has a amazingly silky and thin consistency than that of classic American sour cream.
+It’s so thin that you can actually pour it from the bottle, rather than scoop it out with a spoon.
+And of course, all mashed potatoes need some butter,

-In my spare time I’m a genealogy nerd and was excited to actually trace my roots back to a specific town … Rathfarnham, a suburb of Dublin.
-My surnames include Murphy, Newell, Dalton, Sheehy and Bergen … all of which settled in Boston and New Hampshire.
+In my spare time when I’m not cooking, I’m a genealogy nerd and was excited to be able to trace my 15% Irish roots back to a specific Irish town … Rathfarnham, a suburb of Dublin.
+My Irish ancestors’ surnames include Murphy, Newell, Dalton, Sheehy and Bergen … all of which settled in Boston and New Hampshire.
+Also, a second great grandfather of on my Irish line was quite a notable person in Boston society, William Andrew Murphy, pictured below.

 - 3 lbs. chuck roast